axsddlr/sd-gui-meh/README.md

 # Simple GUI for MEH - Merging Execution Helper

-this project is a graphical user interface (GUI) application that simplifies the process of merging multiple machine learning models.
+This project is a graphical user interface (GUI) application that simplifies the process of merging multiple machine learning models.
 The application allows users to merge models with various merge modes and customizable weight configurations.

 ## Features